Flux159/cassie-odm/README.md

 * Input Streaming - not supported by node-cassandra-cql yet
 * SSL Connections - not supported by node-cassandra-cql yet
 * Auto determine other hosts - not supported by node-cassandra-cql yet
-* "Smart connections" - Only send CQL request to the hosts that contain the data (requires knowing about how the data is sharded, apparently Netflix uses something like this) - this might have to be based on your Schemas & how Cassandra is handling the sharding based on partition key
+* "Smart connections" - Only send CQL request to the hosts that contain the data (requires knowing about how the data is sharded, apparently Netflix uses something like this) - this might have to be based on your Schemas & how Cassandra is handling the sharding based on partition key.
+Ideally it would be possible by querying the system keyspace in Cassandra to determine which hosts contain the relevant keys.
 * Possibly switch to officially supported native C/C++ driver when out of beta (would need to test performance, wrap C functions in javascript, and possibly do Javascript type to C type conversions / hinting in Cassie) - https://github.com/datastax/cpp-driver and see Apache JIRA for project

 Testing & Development